2 imperative brand marketing questions

 - Are they wanting to be admired for their choices?

 - What are their preferred shopping modes?

-The more we as a design company can know about the “who’s it for?” mindset, they greater the chances of success on shelf and online To create a design that gains enrolment and purchase, the designer must specifically craft and develop the all the variables of the communication process to reach the intended target audience.
+The more we as a design company can know about the “who’s it for?” mindset, they greater the chances of success on shelf and online To create a packaging design that gains enrollment and purchase, the designer must specifically craft and develop the all the variables of the communication process to reach the intended target audience.
 This means knowing as much about the profile of the intended buyer as possible.